GrimStride/UCH-Notepad/README.md

 - Optimize code functionality and readability.
 - Implement right-click menu in Text box.
+- Implement Find and Replace functionality.
-- Detect file formats with error handlers instead of file extension.
+- Detect file formats with error handlers instead of file extension (Still considering this one, maybe i will leave it like that).
 - macOS and Linux version.
 - 32 bit version for all OSes.